 Simone Paci is a Ph.D. candidate in the Department of Political Science at Columbia University.
-His primary field of research is comparative and international political economy.
-His dissertation project focuses on the politics of tax avoidance and its impact on redistribution.
+His primary research area is the political economy of taxation, from both the comparative and the subnational vantage point.

-Mr. Paci received his B.A. in political science and economics from Yale University, where he graduated summa cum laude and Phi Beta Kappa.
-Prior to coming to Columbia, he worked as research assistant to Nuno Monteiro (Yale University) and Nicholas Sambanis (University of Pennsylvania), as well as a research trainee at ISPI (Istituto di Studi Politici Internazionali) in Milan, Italy.
+Simone Paci received his B.A. in political science and economics from Yale University, where he graduated summa cum laude and Phi Beta Kappa.
+Prior to coming to Columbia, he worked as a research assistant to Nuno Monteiro (Yale University) and Nicholas Sambanis (University of Pennsylvania), as well as a research trainee at ISPI (Istituto di Studi Politici Internazionali) in Milan, Italy.